 We can help you avoid the serious costs of misunderstanding probate.
-Time, money, and stress can be saved with the proper estate plan, and the attorneys at the Deason Garner Law Firm can help.
-Here, we answer the most pressing probate questions and we can provide more detailed information at our Yuma, AZ, law office.
+Time, money and stress can be saved with the proper estate plan, and the attorneys at Deason Garner & Hansen Law Firm can help.
+Here, we answer the most pressing probate questions and we can provide more detailed information on probates in Yuma, Arizona, at our law office.

 Q: But I Have a Will.
 Isn’t That Enough?

 A: No. As long as you have assets that are subject to probate, your estate will go into probate, even if you have a will.
 There are ways to avoid probate, such as setting up a living trust.
-The attorneys at the Deason Garner Law Firm are experts in estate planning and can help you set up a trust or take any other actions you may need to avoid probate.
+Our attorneys are experts in estate planning and can help you set up a trust or take any other actions you may need to avoid probate.

 Q: Can I Avoid Probate?

 A: Yes.
 In Arizona, not all properties are subject to probate.
 For instance, real property (such as physical property) with right of survivorship, insurance policies with beneficiaries, annuities with beneficiaries, joint bank accounts, and certain property in the name of a trustee are not generally subject to probate.
 In addition, real property in Arizona that is assessed at $100,000 or under and personal property worth $75,000 or less are not subject to probate.
 If you do have property that is subject to probate, your estate goes into probate, whether you have a will or not.
 Ideally, with proper planning, most people can avoid having their estate go into probate when they die.